 However, it turned out that the system is superbly slow with download and upload rates limited to 256kbit.
-That is the equivalent of 1/200th of most cable connection we find at home.
+That is the equivalent of 1/200th of most cable connections we find at home.
 It is just 1/20th of a Gogo inflight connection and 1/100 of an inflight Panasonic WiFi connection.
 To access an email, you would click on it and had to come back 15 minutes later to actually read it.
 It was painful.
-I emailed Deutsche Telekom support after that this was way to slow to be called inflight WiFi and the customer support simply said that I downloaded several MByte and this was all they were concerned about, no refunds.
+I emailed Deutsche Telekom support after that this was much too slow to be called inflight WiFi, and the customer support simply said that I downloaded several MByte, and this was all they were concerned about, no refunds.
 Talk about customer support in Germany.

 China Airlines Business Class Service

 The flight attendants were barely visible during the whole flight.
 They only came by once to set up lunch and collect it later.
 It was almost spooky.
 Frankly, there wasn’t much need, and I’m sure they would have reacted to the call button quickly.